vrtmrz/obsidian-livesync/updates.md

     - Unused logic has been removed.
     - Some utility functions have been moved into suitable files.
     - Function names have been renamed.
+- 0.17.33
+  - Maintenance update: Refactored; the responsibilities that `LocalDatabase` had were shared.
+(Hoping) No changes in behaviour.

 ...
 To continue on to `updates_old.md`.